Faisal Ali (footballer): Early career

 Born in India, Faisal Ali started his professional football career with Bhawanipore FC.
-He was also part of Bhawanipore which played I-League Qualifiers which held in October 2020.
+He was also part of Bhawanipore which played in I-League Qualifiers which held in October 2020.

 Mohammedan SC

 On 7 November 2020, Faisal joined I-league club Mohammedan SC on a 2-year deal.
-On 9 January 2021, Faisal made his debut for Mohammedan and on 58th minute he scored his first goal for the club.
+On 9 January 2021, Faisal made his debut for Mohammedan and in 58th minute he scored his first goal for the club.